-- (1) A person must not operate a payment system, without authorisation from the Bank. - (2) An application for authorisation as a payment system operator referred to in subsection (1) must be made in accordance with a determination, directive or other subordinate legislation issued by the Bank and must be accompanied by the prescribed non-refundable fee. - (3) An application for authorisation referred to in subsection (1), must further include the submission of information related to the beneficial ownership of the applicant as detailed in the Financial Intelligence Centre's Industry Guidance Note No. 1 of 2015 on Identification & Verification of Beneficial Ownership Information, as may be amended from time-to-time, and such other subordinate legislation as the Bank may issue in respect of beneficial ownership. - (4) In issuing the authorisation, the Bank must specify the terms and conditions which a payment system operator must comply with. - (5) The Bank may suspend, revoke or vary the conditions of an authorisation granted to a payment system operator under this Act. - (6) The Bank may prescribe the operational requirements, reporting and disclosure conditions, permissible activities and other oversight and supervisory requirements as may be determined by the Bank in respect of the authorised payment system operator and its participants. - (7) A person who knowingly or recklessly furnishes a document or information which is false or misleading in connection with an application for authorisation, commits an offence and is liable to a fine not exceeding N\$1 000 000 or to imprisonment for a period not exceeding 10 years, or to both such a fine and such imprisonment.
+- (1) A person must not operate a payment system, without authorisation from the Bank. - (2) An application for authorisation as a payment system operator referred to in subsection (1) must be made in accordance with a determination, directive or other subordinate legislation issued by the Bank and must be accompanied by the prescribed non-refundable fee.

+- (3) An application for authorisation referred to in subsection (1), must further include the submission of information related to the beneficial ownership of the applicant, as may be determined by the Bank from time-to-time. - (4) In issuing the authorisation, the Bank must specify the terms and conditions which a payment system operator must comply with. - (5) The Bank may suspend, revoke or vary the conditions of an authorisation granted to a payment system operator under this Act. - (6) The Bank may prescribe the operational requirements, reporting and disclosure conditions, permissible activities and other oversight and supervisory requirements as may be determined by the Bank in respect of the authorised payment system operator and its participants. - (7) A person who knowingly or recklessly furnishes a document or information which is false or misleading in connection with an application for authorisation, commits an offence and is liable to a fine not exceeding N\$1 000 000 or to imprisonment for a period not exceeding 10 years, or to both such a fine and such imprisonment.